jagmitswami/bus_ticket_reservation_app/README.md

 <h3> Auto Operations: </h3>

-• Seat can not be if not available.
+• Seat can not be booked if not available.

 • Once the seat is booked, automatically the seat would be deducted.